ciao-group/coupled-sim-ciao/new_ReadMe.md

 ---

 ## About

 We are a Junior Research Group "CIAO" (Computational Interaction and Mobility) at Leipzig University.
 Our research lies at the intersection of machine learning, human-computer interaction, and mobility.
 We are part of the Center for Scalable Data Analytics and Artificial Intelligence (ScaDS.AI) Dresden/Leipzig, one of five new AI centers in Germany funded under the federal government’s AI strategy.

+This project reflects our interest in advancing mixed-reality applications for mobility research, providing a platform for studying driver-interface interaction in simulated environments.
+It is designed for researchers, developers, and students interested in exploring human-computer interaction in realistic driving scenarios.

 ---

 ## Project Origin

 This project is a modified version of a coupled simulator originally developed by Dr. Pavlo Bazilinskyy at TU Eindhoven for research on driver-pedestrian interactions.
+We have forked and tailored the original simulator to meet our specific research needs, adding new features and expanding its use cases.

-We have adapted the original simulator to a \*\*Mixed-Reality solution\*\* using the Varjo XR-3 HMD and HDRP in Unity, integrating a fixed-based driving simulator with a virtual driving environment.
-This allows for in-depth research on driver-interface interaction in realistic simulated conditions.
+Our adaptation combines a fixed-based driving simulator with a virtual environment into a Mixed-Reality solution powered by the Varjo XR-3 HMD and HDRP in Unity.
+This setup provides a platform for in-depth research on driver-interface interaction under realistic simulated conditions, building on the original simulation’s academic insights into pedestrian and (automated) vehicle interactions.